What is Your Off-Season Routine? Get some rest, recover, then begin to fuel the body!

 While he is not wrong, there are players who are desperately seeking to improve their stock - either for their college coach next fall or maybe the MLB scouts prior to the draft.
 Pressure is less in summer than college, although it may not feel so.
 Players are literally and figuratively as far as from their college program for the nine weeks of summer ball.
 Now is the time to try new things.

 It is a great model for college baseball development, but the problem summer teams face these days is that more players choose not to stay nine weeks.
 As a matter of fact, many stay for half of the season only.
 For pitchers, it may be an issue of high innings pitched during the spring, causing college coaches to shut them down early.
 Maybe colleges want to see a guy work on gaining a better secondary pitch or give them high leverage innings at the end of a game to see if they can come back as a closer.
 They allow a few weeks of pitching, but then want them to be rested enough for fall workouts.
 This is normal.
-What is increasingly abnormal are the number of players who choose to shut themselves down for their own various reasons - some are tired, some homesick, some want to train somewhere to find more velocity.
+What is increasingly abnormal is the number of players who choose to shut themselves down for their own various reasons - some are tired, some homesick, some want to train somewhere to find more velocity.

 Velocity is a constantly trending hot topic among pitchers - I'm not telling you anything you don't already know if you are reading this.
 Whether this is the best thing for pitchers to develop during the summer season is another blog topic for another time.
-It has definitely led to many developing young pitchers pass up a chance to work on their craft in a nurturing environment.
+It has led to many developing young pitchers pass up a chance to work on their craft in a nurturing environment.
 These are opportunities they will never get back.

 On top of the portal, there is now the Name, Image, and Likeness (NIL) opportunities that are available for student athletes.
 They are now compensated by the school in exchange for use in advertisements, endorsements, and appearance deals, among other things.
 There are players lured by some of the Power 5 conference schools with six figure (or more) deals.
 Players who may be at a school without the financial resources for lucrative NIL deals are dipping their toes in the portal and seeing who may give them the best offer for their services on and off the field.